Geometric study of Gardner equation: Approximately differential invariants for the Gardner equation

 Where the unknown functions $F, G, H$ are considered as follows:

 Unfortunately, for this method the first-order approximate generator does not necessarily yield a first-order approximate solution.
-The reason is that the dependent variables are not expanded in a perturbation series\cite{Pak}.
+The reason is that the dependent variables are not expanded in a perturbation series \cite{Pak}.
+Therefore we use another technique to find approximate invariant solutions for the Gardner equation.